THE MEANINGS OF SOME OLD SAYINGS

-This is from Jeremiah 31:30 'Every man that eateth the sour grape, his teeth shall be set on edge'.
+This is from Jeremiah 31:30 'Every man that eats the sour grape, his teeth shall be set on edge'.

 SHAMBLESOriginally a shamble was a bench.
 Butchers used to set up benches to sell meat from.
 In time the street where meat was sold often became known as the Shambles.
 (This street name survives in many towns today).
-However because butchers used to throw offal into the street shambles came to mean a mess or something very untidy or disorganised.
+However, because butchers used to throw offal into the street shambles came to mean a mess or something very untidy or disorganized.

 This is a word used by members of a particular group.
 It identifies people as members of the group.
 It comes from the Old Testament Judges 12: 5-7.
 Two groups of Hebrews, the Gileadites and the Ephraimites fought each other.
 The Gileadites captured the fords over the River Jordan leading to Ephraim.
 If a man wanted to cross a ford they made him say 'Shibboleth' (a Hebrew word meaning ear of grain).
 The Ephraimites could not pronounce the word properly and said 'Sibboleth'.
 If anyone mispronounced the word the Gileadites knew he was an enemy and killed him.